Grading Policy, Grade Appeals & Honors

 The university recognizes superior academic performance at graduation and on students' diplomas and transcripts.
 You may earn baccalaureate academic honors based on your cumulative grade point average in all work including your final semester.
-You must complete a minimum of three semesters in residence at CSUMB to qualify for academic honors.
+To qualify for academic honors, you must complete a minimum of three semesters in residence at CSUMB and a minimum of two-thirds of earned credits must be based on letter grades.
 Second Bachelor's and Master's degree graduates are not eligible for academic honors.

 - Summa Cum Laude: 3.90 to 4.00